npcoder2k14/Easy-Notes/README.md

 # Easy-Notes
-A mobile based text to speech mobile diary/notepad.

-## Features
-- User can create a new note and speak to record it in form of text.
+A mobile based diary app with one extra feature of taking a note just by voice.